The Aortic Stenosis “Danger Zone” Is Here

 I just spoke with a patient who was recently diagnosed with severe aortic stenosis.
 The nature of our discussion was a bit concerning.
 So, I wanted to relay the ideas exchanged during our call for all of us to reflect upon and potentially learn from.

 To start, the patient is in her golden years and flat-out terrified by the idea of heart surgery.
 She said to me, “Adam, I may just pass on the operation and live out my days.
 I don’t really feel sick.
 Just a little tired on walks.”
-She slowly continued with fear in her voice, “Will… I… Be… Okay?”
+She continued with fear in her voice and said hesitantly, “Will… I… Be… Okay?”